What is Stress

 Psychological counselling or psychotherapy is one of the preferred treatments for stress.
 During psychotherapy clients are able to identify the causes of the stressors and then learn strategies to manage them properly and improve their quality of life.

 Cognitive Behavioural Therapy (CBT)

 CBT is one of the most effective therapies for stress.
-In CBT sessions, clients learn the connection between cognition and behaviour are interlinked and this knowledge helps them to recognize negative self-talk and cognitive distortions and modify them with positive thoughts or self-talk, which helps in reducing the level of stress being experienced by the body.
+In CBT sessions, clients learn the connection between cognition and behaviour and this knowledge helps them to recognize negative self-talk and cognitive distortions and modify them with positive thoughts or self-talk, which helps in reducing the level of stress being experienced by the body.

 Besides psychotherapy and CBT, there are other activities that clients can do to deal with stress.
 Exercise, yoga, massage, meditation, reading a book, going out with friends etc are useful methods to reduce stress and enliven your life.
-The image below depicts some of mood lifting activities that can reduce stress.
+The image below depicts some of mood lifting activities that can also reduce stress.

-Some other stress management tips are discussed in this informative video posted by us on Youtube.
+Some other stress management tips are discussed in this informative video posted by us on YouTube.

 Stress Management At Potentialz